ReneeErnst/end-to-end-model-test-gcp/README.md

 gcloud ai-platform models create <model-name> --regions <region>
 ```

-Note: I received an odd error when first attempting this via the gcloud command
-rather than the console.
-The error indicated that I do not have permission to
-access my project.
-This error is not a clear indicator of the true issue given
-that I can access the project in other ways (for example listing ai platform
-jobs), and I was able to create the model via the console without issue.

 ### Add model prediction package to model as a version

 #### Command for submitting model version